prt-prt/esp32-MotorController/v2/WIRING.md

 ### Inconsistent Motor Behavior
 - Check all ground connections are properly connected together
 - Verify the step-up converter is providing stable voltage
-- Ensure toggle switch makes good contact and doesn't create intermittent connections
+- Ensure the USB splitter can provide sufficient current

 ### Electrical Noise Issues
 - Keep signal wires away from motor wires where possible